Surnet/docker-wkhtmltopdf/README.md

 If you are using another image based on alpine you can use the following Dockerfile as a starting point.
 Just replace the `openjdk:19-jdk-alpine3.16` with the alpine based image you would like to use.
-If you do not need wkhtmltoimage or the libs edit last line.
+If you do not need wkhtmltoimage or the libs omit the last two lines.

 ```Dockerfile
 FROM surnet/alpine-wkhtmltopdf:3.16.2-0.12.6-full as wkhtmltopdf